MariusVladu/NearLosslessPredictiveCoder/README.md

 # NearLosslessPredictiveCoder
-Near-Lossless predictive coder with a few different predictors
+Near-Lossless predictive coder with a few different predictors and save modes